jeadamek/rocketMovies_frontend/README.md

 <br />

 ## 💻 Usage
+Access the application by clicking on this link [RocketMovies](https://rocket-movies-deploy.netlify.app/)

 To use this application, follow these steps:

 1. Open the application in your web browser.